 The power requirements are 208v, 100amp – 300amp, and 3-ph, depending on natural gas or propane availability.

 Can the Ready Range be buried?

-No, the Ready Range needs to be above ground so you can access the bullet traps for maintenance and power code requirements.
+No, the Ready Range must be above ground to access the bullet traps for maintenance and power code requirements.

 Do you ship to my location?

 We can ship to most countries around the world.

 Yes, we sell replacement parts.
 Please get in touch with us for a complete list of replacement parts.

 How do I perform maintenance on my bullet traps?

 Please get in touch with us for maintenance documents.

 Still haven’t found what you’re looking for?
 Contact us with your questions.